Categorizing Grid (ALC)

 - Determine when you will have students engage in this activity (beginning, middle, end, or outside of class).

-- At each table, have students assign someone at each table to be a scribe and add the students' names at the top of the slide.
+- At each table, have students assign someone to be a scribe and add the students' names at the top of the slide.

 - Give students a time limit for their responses.